 Wasting Money: The Cost of Carelessness

-Expensive Shoes & Clothes
+Purchasing Expensive Shoes & Clothes

-For example, say you get a $1200 refund and want to buy some new shoes and you have to make a choice.
+For example, say you get a $1200 tax refund and want to buy some new shoes, and you have to make a choice.
 You can get some Nike Air Max 90’s for $100 or some Balenciaga’s for $975.
 The smart choice would be to get the Air Maxes.
 You’d still have $1100 of your refund left after the purchase.
-If you bought the Balenciaga’s you’d be down to less than $300 if you bought the Balenciaga shoes.
+You’d be down to less than $300 if you bought the Balenciaga shoes.

 Spending it at the Club

 Many folks like to go out and have a good time, but there is a massive problem if you spend all your hard-earned money at the club.
 You may be wondering if that’s possible.
 It is very much so.
 If a person decides to go to a club and get VIP service with a couple of bottles, that could be $1000 or more.
 Those 4-5 hours of fun aren’t worth spending all your money on.
 Save that money for something else.
 The club can still be fun if you pay the $20 cover.
 You don’t have to have bottles or pay for a VIP section to have fun.

 There are other ways for you to have fun without wasting money.
 You can go to a bar or have a party at home.
 Buying a couple of bottles and chilling at home can save you a lot of money.
 You don’t have to spend all of your money.